John Chapman (rugby league)

 John Chapman is an Australian former rugby League footballer who played in the 1970s and 1980s.
 He was a premiership winner in Sydney's 1977 NSWRFL season.

 Career

 Originally from Blayney, New South Wales, Chapman represented N.S.W.
-Country as an 18-year-old in 1972 before moving to the St George Dragons in 1973.
-He played six seasons for St George between 1973-1978 which included three grand final appearances.
+Country as an 18-year-old in 1972 before moving to St. George in 1973.
+He played six seasons for St. George between 1973 and 1978 which included three grand final appearances.
 He played on the wing in the losing 1975 Grand Final team.

-Chapman won a premiership with the Dragons in 1977.
+Chapman won a premiership with St. George in 1977.
 He played on the wing in the 1977 Grand Final Draw against Parramatta and missed a penalty kick for goal in the dying seconds of extra time, sending the drawn match to a replay.
 The following Wednesday in the 1977 Grand Final Replay the Dragons beat Parramatta 22-0 and Chapman became at premiership winner.

 He left St. George and joined Parramatta for two seasons in 1979-1980, before finishing career at the Brisbane club, Redcliffe.